HermesKeng/DeliveryAPP/README.md

 Each time if you want to reserve a car to deliver your package to other place, you only need to click "新增訂單" to create the order.
 You only need to follow three simple steps, and you can create it successfully.
 Besides, the delivery cost is going to show the money you spend on the bottom of page.

-- Three Steps for creating the new order
+- Three Steps For Creating The New Order
   1. Choose time and location
   2. Select the receiver
   3. Check the order information